tritonas00/system-tar-and-restore/README.md

 User must create and format partitions using his favorite partition manager before running the script.
 At least one / (root) partition is required and optionally a seperate partition for /home, /boot and a swap partition.

-In case of LVM, make sure that the target volume group is activated.

 Restore script contains two modes: **Restore** and **Transfer**.

 In **Restore Mode**, the script uses the above created archive to extract it in user defined partitions.

 In **Transfer Mode**, the script uses rsync to transfer the root filesystem (/) in user defined partitions.

-Then generates fstab using uuids, rebuilds initramfs image for every available kernel, re-generates locales, installs and auto-configures Grub or Syslinux in MBR of given device and finally unmounts and cleans everything.
+Then generates fstab, rebuilds initramfs image for every available kernel, re-generates locales, installs and auto-configures Grub or Syslinux in MBR of given device and finally unmounts and cleans everything.